BenCaiello/PalmettoBUG/docs/source/Glossary.rst

 Glossary
 ========

+.. _Analysis:
 Analysis
 ^^^^^^^^

-   In PalmettoBUG an ‘analysis’ usually refers to the single-cell calculations and plots operating on *FCS* files, which is to say all the functions associated with the 4\ :sup:`th` tab of the program.
+   In PalmettoBUG an ‘analysis’ usually refers to the single-cell calculations and plots operating on :ref:`FCS`, which is to say all the functions associated with the 4\ :sup:`th` tab of the program.
    For imaging experiments, this occurs after measurements for each cell are read from the segmentation masks, and converted to FCS files.

+.. _annotation:
+Annotation
+^^^^^^^^^^

+   Or :ref:`merging`.
+The process of assigning biologically relevant labels to the output of an :ref:`unsupervised-algorithm` used to cluster cells or pixels.
+This typically also involves combining two or more groups of the clustering into a single label, hence the common alternative name "merging".

 Analysis_panel.csv
 ^^^^^^^^^^^^^^^^^^